TLeonardUK/TLeonardUK.github.io/_posts/2022-06-03-reverse-engineering-dark-souls-3-networking-part-3.md

 }
 ```

 If the user is using an out of date version of the game, the server will send back an empty response with no fields set.
-If the game recieves a response like this it will show a message telling the user to update their game.
+If the game receives a response like this it will show a message telling the user to update their game.

 # Key Exchange Redux

-Suprise!
+Surprise!
 You thought we had already exchanged encryption keys earlier.
 Well guess what, we're going to do it again!

 [![First key exchange, but what about second](/assets/images/posts/ds3os_3/key_exchange.png)](/assets/images/posts/ds3os_2/key_exchange.png)